coder-mike/microvium/doc/concepts.md

 ## Why Snapshotting?

-Snapshotting is not just a cool feature of Microvium, it is foundational to the way it works.
+Snapshotting is not just a cool feature of Microvium, it is foundational to the way you use Microvium.
 While the virtual machine is running in a desktop-class environment, it has access to features that aren't available on a Microcontroller, such as:

   1. The ability to _import source code_ files and modules.